 A studio mix is more planned out and generally has a theme with an intro and outro to tie the journey together.
 For a live one-take mix, it’s spontaneous, and the musical journey is a direct reflection of my mood.
 If it’s recorded in front of a dancing crowd, then the mix is a direct reflection of the energy I’m receiving from the crowd at that particular moment.

-Warmer weather, more skateboarding, better quality of life (in terms of apartment size), and because LA is really the most happening city in the US right now in terms of underground music and parties.
-Not to mention LA has 2 or 3 radio stations which are playing non-commercial top 40 music, and that’s something that really doesn’t exist in NYC other than a few hours of special programming per week.
+Warmer weather, more skateboarding, better quality of life, and because LA is really the most happening city in the US right now in terms of underground music and parties.
+Not to mention LA has two or three radio stations which are playing non-commercial top 40 music, and that’s something that really doesn’t exist in NYC other than a few hours of special programming per week.

 What benefits does that city offer over NY in terms of being a DJ, artist and/or label boss?

-I’m still adjusting but I feel the benefits are that there is a lot going on in the underground scene here for music.
-Many big name producers and DJ’s are re-locating here and that means more creative outlets and people to collaborate with.
+I’m still adjusting, but I feel there is a lot going on in the underground scene here for music.
+Many big name producers and DJ’s are relocating here, and that means more creative outlets and people to collaborate with.
 Also in terms of licensing, we are next to the film/entertainment industry, so opportunities to get songs licensed are greater being out here.
 I also wanna tap into the Asian market for gigs, and being in LA the flights to Asia are much cheaper than from NYC.

 Your music often features live drumming.
 Is that you?

-No I don’t play drums, but I do have some incredibly talented friends who play percussion and I generally record them.
-Nappy G has been on many of my early works for Sol*Selectas, he’s probably the best percussionist I’ve heard to play over electronic music.
+No, I don’t play drums, but I do have some incredibly talented friends who play percussion, and I generally record them.
+Nappy G has been on many of my early works for Sol*Selectas; he’s probably the best percussionist I’ve heard play over electronic music.

 How do your record and arrange live drumming?